amsword/amsword.github.io/_posts/2019-12-27-Paper-Reading.md

         - https://github.com/Lausannen/NAS-FCOS
     - Self-Supervised Bernoulli Autoencoders for Semi-Supervised Hashing

+# Co-localization
+- MOPRO: WEBLY SUPERVISED LEARNING WITH MOMENTUM PROTOTYPES
+- AutoAssign
+- Learning to find common objects across few image collections
+    - arxiv 8/2019
+    - the problem is to find a common proposal within each image given multiple images which containing common proposals and one image which does not contain the proposal of the target.
 # Product Recognition
 - Fine-Grained Product Class Recognition for Assisted Shopping
     - ICCV 2015 workshop